 Retirement.
 That scary, far off, boring, I-will-never-be-that-old, sitting-around-playing-golf word.
-I feel like so many of my friend, like myself, have not put much thought into their retirement, let alone started saving for it.
+I feel like so many of my friends, like myself, have not put much thought into their retirement, let alone started saving for it.
 And between trying to start our lives and pay off our college debt, who has the extra money anyway?

 Well.
 Recently I started reading the most amazing book that inspired me to inspire others to start thinking about it.
 In fact the name of the book is “Retire Inspired” by Chris Hogan (you can find it here).
 I definitely encourage you to read it, especially if you are young and don’t think you need it, but I will do a very brief summery for you just in case.
 Before I do that though, let me share the most impactful section with you all.